 This is why traders leveraged up their position sizes to be able to trade with the same size as professionals.

 This of course requires proper planning and preparation and without some decent training under the belt, it is going to be very difficult to succeed no matter how big your position sizes are.

-So, the recipe for successful high leverage trading starts with a couple of great strategies so in this next chapter I will share with you my top 10 high leverage trading strategies I have learned through the years.
+So, the recipe for success starts with a couple of great strategies so in this next chapter I will share with you my favorite strategies I have learned through the years.

 High leverage in long-term investing should never be attempted since the fees are too high and the overall success rate of your investments will fall to near 0.